-Then suddenly, a laser blast shot not two feet past Resch from across the back portion of the house.
+Suddenly, a laser blast shot, not two feet past Resch, from across the back portion of the house.
 He didn’t want to shoot back in case they were holding Locke hostage.

 After that last blast, Resch began to feel the earth move again.

 An aftershock, Resch thought to himself.

 Just then, the limo that brought Ian to the estate took to the sky.